toptal/chewy/README.md

 ### Client settings

-There are two ways to configure the Chewy client:

-* via the hash `Chewy.settings`
-* via the configuration file `chewy.yml`

-You can create `chewy.yml` manually or run `rails g chewy:install` to generate it.
+To configure the Chewy client you need to add `chewy.rb` file with `Chewy.settings` hash:

 ```ruby
 # config/initializers/chewy.rb
 Chewy.settings = {host: 'localhost:9250'} # do not use environments
 ```

+And add the configuration file `chewy.yml`.

+You can create `chewy.yml` manually or run `rails g chewy:install` to generate it.

 ```yaml
 # config/chewy.yml